-KREPRO conducts research knowledge creation processes in economic geography and development studies from the global North to South.
-The key concepts in our studies include space, place, mobilities, locations and changing distancies.
+KREPRO conducts research on knowledge creation processes in economic geography and development studies.
+The key concepts in our studies include space, place, mobilities, locations and changing distances.
 With a geographical approach, we analyze the processes of knowledge creation, innovation, and creativity as part of urban and rural spaces, knowledge societies, regional development and innovation-based development policies.

 KREPRO core expertise – spatio-temporal analysis of knowledge creation processes:

 - peripheries, remote locations and urban centers, changing distances and proximities